pangeo-data/governance/conduct/code_of_conduct.md

    do not feel the same as you, or interpret the world the way you do.
    Consider different people’s perspectives on things like change, drive, structure, process, big picture, and small details.
-   * Ask for feedbacks and listen to them.
+   * Ask for feedback and listen to them.
    * Blaming each other doesn’t get us anywhere, while we can learn from mistakes to find better solutions.

 * **4. Moderate your expectations**.